symfonycorp/symfony-cloud-docs/services/emails.rst

 Usage
 -----

-On Symfony projects using Flex, install Swiftmailer:
+On Symfony projects using Flex, install Symfony Mailer:

 .. code-block:: terminal

     $ composer require mailer

 No further configuration is needed as the default configuration knows how to use the value of ``MAILER_URL`` automatically.

-For other applications, use ``MAILER_URL`` with Swiftmailer or use the ``MAILER_*`` environment variables to configure your framework of choice.
+For other applications, use ``MAILER_URL`` with Symfony Mailer or use the ``MAILER_*`` environment variables to configure your framework of choice.

 .. caution::